official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Tuesday 21 January 2003, Q 117.
 228 Letter Manning to Rice, 24 January 2003, [untitled] attaching ‘Note’.

-84

-The Report of the Iraq Inquiry631.
-UK policy rested on the assumption that:
+631. UK policy rested on the assumption that:

 in Iraq;